dahlia/fedify/docs/tutorial/microblog.md

 The part we should focus on is the `~Federation.setActorDispatcher()` method.
 This method defines the URL and behavior that other ActivityPub software will use when querying an actor on our server.
-For example, if we query */users/johndoe* as we did earlier, the `handle` parameter of the callback function will receive the string value `"johndoe"`.
+For example, if we query */users/johndoe* as we did earlier, the `identifier` parameter of the callback function will receive the string value `"johndoe"`.
 And the callback function returns an instance of the `Person` class to convey the information of the queried actor.